kroger/genosmus/_marcos/musb14.md

 ###1.
 Complementar

 1. How, Deborah H. 2009.
 "Arnold Schoenberg’s Prelude from the Suite for Piano, Op.
 25: From Composition with Twelve-Tones to the Twelve-Tone Method."
 University of Southern California.
+1. Rodrigues, Nelson.
+1967.
+O vício doce e vil.
+Correio da Manhã, Caderno
+   2. 14/4/1967.

 ##1.
 Links